Prevention: Are regular health check-ups worthwhile?

-- Blood test: A blood sample will be taken to measure your total cholesterol levels and blood sugar levels.
+- Blood test: A blood sample will be taken to measure your total and blood sugar levels.

 - Rapid urine test: This test measures the levels of various substances that could be a sign of bacterial infections, kidney diseases or diabetes.

-- Vaccination check: Your current immunization status is checked.
+- Vaccination check: Your current status is checked.

 - Health advice